sajadmh/google-sheets-wordle/README.md

 }
 ```

-In `function newGame() { ... }` we will access each square and reset the background fill:
+Then we will cerate a `function newGame() { ... }` that will start a new game, removing the guesses and background colors by accessing each square and setting to white:

 ```
 var allRows = play.getRangeList(["K3", "T3", "AC3", "AL3", "AU3", "K5", "T5", "AC5", "AL5", "AU5", "K7", "T7", "AC7", "AL7", "AU7", "K9", "T9", "AC9", "AL9", "AU9", "K11", "T11", "AC11", "AL11", "AU11", "K13", "T13", "AC13", "AL13", "AU13"]);
 allRows.setBackground("#FFFFFF");
 ```

-We will also access the "keyboard" and reset each fill:
+We will also access the "keyboard" and reset each bacakground:

 ```
 var allKeys = play.getRangeList(["G17","AK19","Y19","S17","P15","Y17","AE17","AK17","AT15","AQ17","AW17","BC17","AW19","AQ19","AZ15","BF15","D15","V15","M17","AB15","AN15","AE19","J15","S19","AH15","M19"]);